roshennair/homina-design/design/DESIGN.md

 Here are the specific goals and success metrics used to measure the Homina project's success (based on user requirements):

-- Create a cross-plaform software system that allows users to store contacts online.
+- Allows users to store contacts online.
+- Allow users to access their contacts from any Internet-connected platform i.e. web, mobile
 - Sync users' smartphone contacts and Homina contacts automatically.
 - Allow users to effortlessly migrate contacts over to new devices.
 - Secure all user data with session-based authentication, SSL and password hashing.